 Unless rail or sea travel is an option, getting to Austria from afar is sure to involve air travel.
 Though now owned by Lufthansa, Austrian is the national flag carrier with a hub at Vienna airport.
 Since it is not the only airline serving Austria, Skyscanner remains worth a check.
 There are other airports at Salzburg and Innsbruck, with the latter getting more international flights during the skiing season.
 If Tirol's capital were served year round like this, it would be very useful for alpine walking trips.

 For getting to Tirol, Munich's airport makes a good place to arrive before continuing by rail and that is what I did on my first trip there.
 A combination of DB's S-Bahn together with the EuroCity rail network shared with ÖBB works well with a single change at München Ost train station.
 All in all, the journey takes just over two hours if you go via Kufstein.
+Alternatively, you can make use of transfer services by road offer by the likes of Four Seasons Travel and they will get you directly to places like Kitzbühel.

 Though ÖBB have a good rail network with high speed RailJet services, it still takes over four hours to get to Vienna so it feels as if you are going well east only to come west again if you go to Innsbruck via Austria's capital city.
 If you do go and visit Vienna and there are plenty of reasons to do so, its City Airport Train is operated by ÖBB and Wiener Linien is the main operator of public transport services in the city if you fancy spending longer there.